Skip to main content

 Tools

-Jira is likely the most commonly used software when it comes to agile software development.
-However, depending on whether you’re using Scrum or Kanban, you might choose a different option.
+Jira is the most commonly used software when it comes to agile software development.

 The Scrum methodology uses a Scrum board to visually represent work items, or user stories.
-Teams further break down user stories into discrete tasks.
-Check out this list of Scrum software tools for more information on how you can implement Scrum tooling on your project.
+Check out this list of Scrum software for more information on how you can implement Scrum tooling on your project.

 By contrast, the Kanban methodology uses Kanban boards to show WIP.
-While the classic view includes categories for “To do,” “Doing,” and “Done,” you can also change the labels according to team or organizational preferences.
+The classic view includes categories for “To do,” “Doing,” and “Done,” but you can change the labels according to team or organizational preferences.
 Here’s a list of some of the best Kanban software tools to get you started.

 Agile project management methodologies place a high value on continuous improvement, work optimization, and process.
 Both Kanban and Scrum focus on visualizing the flow of work to align team members on WIP and future goals.